GilLevi/gillevi.github.io/_posts/2022-11-14-DL_CV_papers_december_22.md

 [Arxiv](https://arxiv.org/abs/2211.00575), [Code](https://github.com/DavidHuji/CapDec), Keywords: CLIP, Image Captioning, NLP, Venue: EMNLP 2022

 Cool paper, simple and elegant.
-Will be EMNLP 2022.
 Training image captioning models commonly requires supervision in the form of image and text pairs.
 Given a text-only dataset (so no images and certainly no pairs), can we leverage CLIP's [9] strong image and text embedding capabilities to train a text-only image captioning model? turns out we can.

 As a reminder, given an image *I* with a corresponding text *T*, CLIP embeds *I* and *T* to a shared space where their embeddings are close.
 If we had image-text pairs, we could learn a decoder that given the CLIP image embedding as a starting point, reconstruct the text.
 However, in the above settings we don't have access to images at training time, so the authors propose to use the text embedding as a proxy for the image embedding instead.
 Specifically, given a dataset of sentences, we extract CLIP text embeddings from each sentence and learn a decoder which reconstruct the text from the text embedding and in inference time simply apply the decoder on the input image embedding instead.